 In order to achieve intelligent thinking, we need a mind that integrates the limbic system, the part of the brain that governs emotions, with the higher-order brain of the neocortex.

-Some have made the case that world religious icons like the Buddha and Christ, visionary poets like Hafiz as well as heroes like Martin Luther King Jr. and Mahatma Gandhi obtained the pinnacle of unifying consciousness that they did because they resolved the forces within their mind and unified them.
+Some have made the case that world religious icons like the Buddha and Christ, visionary poets like Hafiz as well as heroes like Martin Luther King Jr. and Mahatma Gandhi obtained the pinnacle of unifying consciousness that they did because they resolved the forces within their minds and unified them.

 In order to change the world, we also must rise above our fears and maintain a goal that transcends our own perceived limits.